TASRobotics/guide/github-guide/02-getting-started.md

 # Getting started

+## GitHub web interface

+Each repository has a web interface on github.com which can be accessed in your browser.
+The URL for each repo is github.com/`user or organization name`/`repo name`.
+For example the current page you are reading is in the guide repo, so the URL is github.com/TASRobotics/guide.
+Note that all TASRobotics repos are private, so you must be signed in to access them.

+In the web interface, you can browse the files in the repository, as well as use issues and pull requests.

 ## Git client

 In order to work on projects, you have to have git on your computer.
 There are several things you can use: